Coping with the effects of “Spring Forward” and “Fall Back”

 - Do take it easy over the weekend.
 Try to go to bed a little earlier so that you can get extra sleep on Friday and Saturday to make up for the hour you’re losing in the winter.

 - Do make your bedroom a sleep sanctuary.
 It should be dark, quiet and cool.
 Lower the room temperature and invest in blackout curtains to block the increasing daylight.

 - Do drink plenty of liquids, making sure to avoid alcohol and caffeinated beverages in the late afternoon and evening.
 Say no to the afternoon or after dinner cup of coffee.
 The caffeine is likely to keep you awake, causing you to lose even more precious sleep.

 - Don’t have a huge meal late at night and go to bed.
-You’ll be going to bed and trying to sleep on full stomach, which isn’t pleasant.
+You’ll be going to bed and trying to sleep on a full stomach, which isn’t pleasant.

 - Don’t tackle any complicated tasks an hour before bed, and keep your bedroom a refuge.
 Don’t watch TV or do challenging crossword puzzles before bed.

 - Do have a bedtime ritual.
-Begin to unwind an hour before bed with a warm bath, chamomile tea or a warm milk.
+Begin to unwind an hour before bed with a warm bath, chamomile tea or warm milk.
 Lavender can also be a good remedy to calm and soothe, helping you to reduce stress and fall asleep faster.
 Try putting a sprig or drop of lavender oil under your pillow before you go to bed.